top of page

 area foodbank support coordinator

-After leading Hope Nottingham through our highest ever levels of food distribution during the pandemic, Claire gained huge expertise in referral management and has recently moved into full-time support of our Foodbank operations, advising and caring for our volunteer teams, coordinating our food stocks and van team.
+After leading Hope Nottingham through our highest ever levels of food distribution during the pandemic, Claire gained huge expertise in referral management and moved into full-time support of our Foodbank operations, advising and caring for our volunteer teams, coordinating our food stocks and van team.
 She loves a spreadsheet, but is also highly creative having run her own business for 8 years making carnival costumes.

 Jade Lewis-Roe